Unified quantification of entanglement and magic in information scrambling and their trade-off relation

-In this study, we reconstruct the resource-theoretic framework for information scrambling.
+In this study, we establish a unified resource-theoretic framework of information scrambling and derive the rigorous trade-off relation between entanglement and magic within this framework.
+Information scrambling refers to the phenomenon in which information initially localized in a small subsystem becomes distributed throughout the entire system~\cite{swingle2016measuring,landsman2019verified,bertini2020scrambling,mi2021information,zhou2017operator,knap2018entanglement,ahmadi2024quantifying,choi2020quantum,shen2020information,garcia2022quantifying,wu2021scrambling,mohseni2024deep,oliviero2024unscrambling}.
+In the resource-theoretic context, scrambling is categorized into two distinct types based on their underlying mechanisms~\cite{garcia2023resource,bu2024complexity}: entanglement scrambling and magic scrambling (see FIG.~\ref{fig:scrambling}).
+Each type can be regarded as a resource under its own set of free operations.
+However, treating them separately fails to reveal how they may influence or complement one another.
 We define measures that treat both entanglement scrambling and magic scrambling in parallel.
-Furthermore, we focus on the fact that entanglement scrambling and magic scrambling cannot be simultaneously maximized.
-To clarify the trade-off relationship between them, we introduce a new quantity called \textit{operator complexity}, which captures both types of scrambling in a unified way.
-As our most significant result, we analytically derive the exact maximum value of the operator complexity---revealing a fundamental limitation inherent to information scrambling.
-In addition, as a measure of the ability to amplify the operator complexity, we introduce a unified scrambling measure.
-These quantities satisfy several essential properties as resource monotones, thereby ensuring the soundness of our framework.
-The proofs for most propositions are provided in the appendix.
+Furthermore, we emphasize that entanglement scrambling and magic scrambling cannot be simultaneously maximized.
+To clarify their interrelationship, we introduce a measure, termed \textit{operator complexity}, which captures both types of scrambling in a unified manner.
+As our most important result, we analytically derive the exact maximum value of the operator complexity, thereby revealing a fundamental trade-off inherent to information scrambling.
+This discovery is expected to advance our understanding of how entanglement and magic are connected beyond the scope of information scrambling.
+In addition, we propose a unified scrambling measure as an indicator of the ability to amplify the operator complexity.
+These quantities satisfy several essential properties of resource monotones, ensuring the consistency and soundness of our framework.
+Proofs for most propositions are provided in \cite{supplement} and the End Matter.